ccdaisy/Spiral-Knights-Model-Converter/README.md

 # Spiral Knights Model to OBJ
 The new and improved version of "Spiral Spy XML to OBJ"!

-The current code is NOT up to date (As compared to the code in my Eclipse workspace)
+The current code IS up to date (As compared to my eclipse workspace).

-The latest release is stable.
+The latest release is stable, HOWEVER THE CODE IN THE REPOSITORY IS NOT STABLE (This means you can still download from Releases and be fine)